The-Lake-House/thesis/comparison/main.typ

 == Metadata Files <metadata_management>

 A table format is a metadata layer on top of data files in a particular storage format.
 In this section, we compare how this metadata is managed when changes are being made to a table, based on the specification and our observations in different execution environments.
-TODO

 #include "specification.typ"